7 Product Management Tools That You Should Know About

 7. Slack: Communication tool

 In our 2018 Product Management Insights Report, we found that Slack was the 2nd most used communication tool behind only email.
-Slack is a messaging app that grown massively in recent years because of how easy it is to use compared to alternative methods of communication.
+Slack is a messaging app that grown massively in recent years because of how easy it is to use compared to alternative methods of communication making it popular and also one of our favorite product management tools.

 Going beyond messaging, Slack has features that enable you to integrate your other tools, such as Google Drive, and do audio and video calls with screen sharing.